apache/artemis-examples/examples/features/standard/pre-acknowledge/readme.md

 An example of a use-case where it might be a good idea to use pre-acknowledge, is for stock price update messages.
 With these messages it might be ok to lose a message in event of crash, since the next price update message will arrive soon, overriding the previous price.

-In order to use pre-acknowledge functionality with ActiveMQ Artemis the session has to be created with a special, ActiveMQ Artemis specific acknowledgement mode, given by the value of `ActiveMQJMSConstants.PRE_ACKNOWLEDGE`.
+In order to use pre-acknowledge functionality with Apache Artemis the session has to be created with a special, Apache Artemis specific acknowledgement mode, given by the value of `ActiveMQJMSConstants.PRE_ACKNOWLEDGE`.